North Norfolk coast

 Can I get home insurance in a Norfolk flood zone?

 Yes.
-Flood Re caps flood-related premium loadings on most pre-2009 primary residences up to council tax band H. Outside Flood Re, specialist brokers can usually place cover but at higher premiums.
+Flood Re caps flood-related premium loadings on most pre-2009 primary residences up to council tax band H. Outside Flood Re (post-2009 builds, second homes, lets), specialist brokers can usually place cover but at higher premiums: £900 to £2,200 typical for flood zone 3 outside the scheme.

 Do I need specialist insurance for a Norfolk listed building?